 Australians have trusted HCF with their health insurance needs since 1932.
 Read on to discover if it's the right health fund for you.

 Hospitals Contribution Fund (HCF) is one of the largest and most well-known private health insurance brands operating in Australia.
-As a not-for-profit provider, HCF has committed to re-investing its earnings back into the fund, allowing it to offer cheaper policy premiums and additional savings to its members.
+As a not-for-profit provider, HCF has committed to re-investing its earnings back into the fund, allowing it to offer more competitive premium rates and additional savings to its members.

 Enhancements to HCF policies from 1 March onwards